jamesd3/Web-Developer-Project-2/README.md

 The resume is supposed to look similar to this:
 ![](http://i.imgur.com/pWU1Xbl.png)

-And the repositoryincludes the following files:
+And the repository includes the following files:

 * **index.html**: The main HTML document.
 Contains links to all of the CSS and JS resources needed to render the resume, including resumeBuilder.js.
 * **js/helper.js**: Contains helper code needed to format the resume and build the map.
 Functionality was added by me per the assignment.